I need human help to enter verification code (office hours only)

 Opportunities for families include:

-• Shabbat Mishpacha Friday evening services followed by festive family dinners, crafts, and social justice projects
+• Shabbat Mishpacha Friday evening services, followed by festive family dinners, crafts, and social justice projects

 • JK-2nd Grade Junior Congregation monthly on Sundays during Religious School